Tiny-Earth/DiscoveryDatabaseGuide/site/src/entries/aa-screen-library.md

 # Antibiotic Activity Screen: Library

 Library Antibiotic Activity Screens are a useful tool in the Tiny Earth research flow for identifying which of several isolates shows antibiotic activity.
-To create an entry of this type, visit "My Entries," locate the Environmental Sample that was the origin of the Library Antibiotic Activity Screen plate, and click "Add library-collection" under that Sample.
+To create an entry of this type, visit [My Entries](https://discovery.tinyearth.wisc.edu/my-entries/), locate the Environmental Sample that was the origin of the Library Antibiotic Activity Screen plate, and click "Add library-collection" under that Sample.

 !!! tip "Recommended: Create Isolates First"
     This entry type refers to both Environmental Samples and Isolates.
 Because it records information about the position, morphology, and other details of an isolate on a plate, it may be simpler to [create those Isolates first](isolate.md), then return here to record information about them in relation to this plate.